The best type of sunglasses for every face shape -- and how to figure out which one you are

-Everyone wants a cool pair of sunglasses, but not everyone knows how to go about buying one.
+Everyone wants to look cool in sunglasses, but not everyone knows exactly how.

-There’s lots of confusing information out there about face shapes and frames.
-We took the six most common face shapes and gave them our professional recommendation.

 Business Insider Emails & Alerts